Domingo Faustino Sarmiento: Presidency (1868–1874)

+Although the rapid expansion of the railroad promoted trade, Latin America saw a rise in inequality and an intensified pressure to drive indigenous people from their land in order to expand the economy.
+With the expansion of the railroad itself came an expansion of exploration, stimulated by the access to previously inaccessible lands.
+Sarmiento's successor, Nicolas Avellaneda, further promoted this policy.
+In the late 1870s Julio Roca, his minister of war, carried out the Conquest of the Desert.
+This war, stimulated by the expansion of Latin American railroads, was waged against the indigenous people of Southern Argentina.
+In addition to the expansion and driving out that was done by the people, the government had now officially declared its intentions.
+Following the model of displacement that had been outlined by North America, the Conquest of the Desert established the dominance of Argentina as a nation-state, and set a dangerous precedent.
+With this precedent, Argentine dominance cost the killing and displacement of the Mapuche people in the Patagonia providence.
+Though Sarmiento promoted modernization and growth that made Argentina stronger, the idea of expansion meant the expulsion and killings of indigenous peoples.

 Though Sarmiento is well known historically, he was not a popular president.
 Indeed, Rock judges that "by and large his administration was a disappointment".
 During his presidency, Argentina conducted an unpopular war against Paraguay; at the same time, people were displeased with him for not fighting for the Straits of Magellan from Chile.
 Although he increased productivity, he increased expenditures, which also negatively affected his popularity.
 In addition, the arrival of a large influx of European immigrants was blamed for the outbreak of Yellow Fever in Buenos Aires and the risk of civil war.
 Moreover, Sarmiento's presidency was further marked by ongoing rivalry between Buenos Aires and the provinces.
 In the war against Paraguay, Sarmiento's adopted son was killed.
 Sarmiento suffered from immense grief and was thought to never have been the same again.

 On 22 August 1873, Sarmiento was the target of an unsuccessful assassination attempt, when two Italian anarchist brothers shot at his coach.
 They had been hired by federal caudillo Ricardo López Jordán.
 A year later in 1874, he completed his term as President and stepped down, handing his presidency over to Nicolás Avellaneda, his former Minister of Education.